[This Bible study

 For one, I am saying this because I think that many of us are missing out on a genuine, loving relationship with Him.
 Maybe because of our own negative self-views, because we are not comfortable trusting others (even God), because we don’t know how to let ourselves be loved, or because of our misconceptions about who He is.

 And our lack of obedience and lack of abiding in Him reflect that.
 And we are probably creating serious, negative consequences for ourselves, missing out on the kind of healing, love, peace, joy, and blessings He wants for us.
 And it’s time to seriously take a look at the walls that we have up between us and God.
-(If this is the case, maybe give the “Through the Furnace” series a look.
+(If this is the case, maybe give the “Through the Refining Fire” series a look.
 There might be something there to help you work through the things that block you from a real, genuine relationship with our heavenly Father.)

 But mostly I am saying this not for the hurting Christians who struggle with letting Him love you but for the multitudes of apathetic Christians who are coasting and compromising in their spiritual lives.
 I think that lazy, lukewarm, self-serving, comfortable Christianity is what has greatly helped our country get into the moral mess that we’re in.